VNG-Realisatie/nlx/docs/docs/use-nlx/request-a-production-cert.md

 - **Locality Name**, enter the name of the city, e.g. `Utrecht`
 - **Organization Name**, enter your organization name
 - **Organization Unit Name**, enter the name of your organization unit name (optional)
-- **Common name**, for an inway this should correspond to the FQDN of your inway, e.g. `inway.my-organization.nl` or `nlx.my-organization.nl`.
+- **Common name**, for an inway this should correspond to the Fully Qualified Domain Name (FQDN) of your inway, e.g. `inway.my-organization.nl` or `nlx.my-organization.nl`.
 For an outway this FQDN does not have to be resolvable.
-It is possible to use the same certificate for an outway and inway.
+It is possible to use the inway certificate for the outway and NLX Management.
 - **Email Address**, enter your e-mail address (optional)
 - **A challenge password**, omit this value